BinaryDennis/SwiftPocketBible/MemoryManagement.md

 # Memory Management

-For _reference_ types, i.e. classes and functions (including closures), Swift uses automated reference counting (ARC) to manage memory.
+For _reference_ types, i.e. classes, Swift uses automated reference counting (ARC) to manage memory.
 This is done at compile-time and is thus much better than traditional garbage collection which is done at run-time.

 Each time a strong reference to an object is created, the (strong) reference count of that object increases.